canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

 If you haven't signed the CLA:
 1. The check will fail with a message indicating the CLA requirement
 2. Visit <https://ubuntu.com/legal/contributors> to review and sign the agreement
-3. Once signed, re-run the failed check or push a new commit to trigger re-evaluation
+3. Once signed, ask a maintainer to re-run the check, or push a new commit to trigger re-evaluation

 The CLA check only runs on PRs to `main`.
 Internal team members working on other branches should ensure they have signed the CLA before their changes are merged to `main`.